-Azrieli Jerusalem mall - as of the Report Release Date, the zoning plan for expansion of the areas of the Azrieli Jerusalem mall by approx. 100,000 sqm gross above ground which include retail, office and senior housing areas and a building that will be built for the City of Jerusalem was deposited for objections.
+Azrieli Jerusalem mall - As of the Report Release Date, the zoning plan for expansion of the areas of the Azrieli Jerusalem mall by approx. 100,000 sqm gross above ground which include retail, office and senior housing areas and a building that will be built for the City of Jerusalem was deposited for objections.
+A Local Committee hearing on the objections has been scheduled for September 2019.